-Cape Girardeau is a charismatic river town in southeast Missouri with a unique blend of history, natural beauty, charm and entertainment.
-Here are 15 reasons to visit Cape Girardeau:
+Welcome to a charismatic river town in southeast Missouri with a unique blend of history, natural beauty, charm and entertainment.
+Here are the 15 best things to do in Cape Girardeau MO:

 If you visit Cape Girardeau during spring (March to May), stop by Pinecrest Azalea Gardens, to witness thousands of vivacious blooming flowers.
 You can walk or drive through the free enchanting garden.

 Pro Tip: The garden blooms from March 15th – May 15th.

 Trail of Tears State Park is a public recreation area that provides an opportunity to get out in nature.

 It’s a beautiful park with a beach, hiking trails, fishing, camping and scenic bluff views overlooking the Mississippi River.

 There are five popular hiking trails within Trail of Tears State Park:

 - Peewah Trail – Red Loop: 6.2-mile moderate trail into a remote and rugged section of the park.

 - Peewah Trail – Yellow Loop: 3.9-mile moderate trail that follows the ridgeline overlooking the Mississippi River.